rhribeiro25/base-project-angular/README.md

 - Postman
 - Tslint

-## Starting the project by IntelliJ
+## Starting the project by Viasual Studio Code

 - Should have Node.js 12 installed and configured
 - Should have Visual Studio Code